Is it easy to get a debt consolidation loan?

 Before you apply for a debt consolidation loan, it’s important to make sure your credit report is up to date.
 Lenders will look at your report when calculating your eligibility for the loan, so doublecheck the information it contains is accurate before you apply.

 You can check your credit report online using the three main credit reference agencies in the UK: Experian, TransUnion and Equifax.
-You can also check your Equifax credit report for free (for life) through CredAbility.
+You can also check your Equifax credit report for free (for life) through our member-only platform, CredAbility.

 If you need to update your personal information, you can do this by contacting your creditors.
 They send regular information to the credit reference agencies.
 As long as your creditors have up to date information, it will be reflected in your credit report.